Sense, Semiotics, & Sensibility

 Some lone sentences appear in a bleak landscape.
 If I put this loose end to my head, the shock will cure my depression.
 I wake up on Tuesday with Sunday’s cum on my chest¹.
 Borinsky’s language clings to you like those little seeds with the stickers on them, the type that after a day in the woods you find all over your high socks.
 You could pull them off one by one, but why?

 I should tell you that this play is marvelous.
 I should tell you to go see it.
 I should tell you that by the time you are reading this it is no longer running.
-I should tell you that Alex is one of the kindest, deepest, most intriguing people I know, soft-spoken and funny.
+I should tell you that Agnes is one of the kindest, deepest, most intriguing people I know, soft-spoken and funny.
 I should tell you that the text is for sale, just ten dollars (with line drawings!), and that they make great gifts for nieces and nephews.

 I should tell you that if you have any clout in this town, or just a few hundred bucks and an empty room, then you should program this play.
 (I’m looking at you COIL, Under the Radar, &c. &c.)